Reading Lawn Mowing Services

 Reading Municipal Ordinances for Mowing Equipment Operation & Noise Control

 Reading enforces strict municipal ordinances regarding mowing equipment operation and noise.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays—always verify with local bylaws.
-Equipment must comply with decibel limits and muffler requirements; electric mowers are encouraged for reduced noise and emissions.
+Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and limited hours on Sundays (verify with local bylaws).
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
 Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement and permit questions, contact:
+For enforcement or questions about local codes, contact the Building Division or Police Department.

 Reading Building Division